Lost-Outpost/Telsera/GAMEPLAY.md

 ### ENB Hotkeys

-- <kbd>F7</kbd> - Toggles FPS visibility, provided you are using ENB
+- <kbd>F7</kbd> - Toggles FPS visibility, provided you are using ENB (may need to press it several times)

 - <kbd>F10</kbd> - Toggles ENB on/off